Skip to main content

 Historical Significance

 The Cross Keys is a heritage gem in Saffron Walden, occupying a timber-framed building that has stood since the 1500s.
 Notably, it was used as a base by Oliver Cromwell and the New Model Army in 1647 during the Civil War council held in Saffron Walden.
 It’s said Cromwell himself lodged here, along with his officers, which ties into its ghost legends.
-The inn has welcomed countless visitors over centuries – from medieval merchants during the town’s saffron trade boom to Victorian travelers.
+The inn has welcomed countless visitors over centuries – from medieval merchants during the town’s saffron trade boom to Victorian travellers.
 It’s a Grade II* listed structure for its well-preserved architecture and historic interiors.
 Many original features (like its fireplaces and cellars) remain.
 Its longevity and role in events like the Civil War and local civic life (at one point it was a post office and meeting hall) make it one of Saffron Walden’s most historically significant buildings.

 Architecture